Wait! Before you CALL or EMAIL, read the FAQ!

 Will a kit for one speaker be compatible with other speakers from the same brand or product line?

-No. There are often many differences between models that our kits do not account for with different models, even within the same brand or product line.
-Even small differences in cabinet design, driver materials, size or even placement will have an affect the speaker’s performance, and it will need a kit specific to that model in order to work as intended.
+There are often many differences between models that our kits will not account for with different models, even within the same brand or product line.
+Even small differences in cabinet design, driver materials, size and driver placement will have an affect the speaker’s performance, and it will need a kit specific to that model in order to work as intended.

-Unless the only difference between a “V1” and “V2” of a given speaker is a change in the crossover, then the kit will not be compatible.
+Unless the only difference between a “V1” and “V2” of a given speaker is an internal change to the crossover, then the kit will not be compatible.

 A kit developed for a 2-way bookshelf speaker will not be compatible with a 3-way tower speaker from the same line and vice versa.